CudoVentures/cosmos-gravity-bridge/readme.md

 ### Remove logic calls
 To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

 We've removed all LogicCall functions from the contract, the module and the orchestrator and the tests for them.
+This is done since we don't plan to use them for now.